Filip-Zyla/rubicCubeSolver/README.md

 My goal is to learn and play with code combine with my passion.

 It's a desktop app that allows user to play with cubes.

+Program is write in JAVA version 12, with help of libraries: AWT, swing, GUAVA, Lombok, JavaTuples. <br />
+Build using Maven.
+Test are written in JUnit5.

 ## Functionalities:
   - scramble cube with randomly generated algorithm